 The Board of Directors may appoint ad hoc or standing committees deemed necessary or appropriate to carry out the functions and purposes of the Board.
 Each committee shall consist of three (3) or more members, including at least one (1) Board member, appointed by the Chair, and shall have such powers and performs such duties or functions, not inconsistent with law, as may be delegated to it by the Board.

 Deposit of Funds: All funds of the Corporation shall be deposited in such banks or trust companies as the Board shall designate by vote

 Authorization for the Expenditure of Funds: All checks, drafts, notes, contracts and evidences of indebtedness of the Corporation shall be signed by the Treasurer and one (1) other officer.
 In the absence of a Treasurer, negotiable instruments and contracts shall be signed by an officer and one (1) other Board member.

-- Non-budgeted Expenses: Any disbursement for any single non-budgeted item in excess of twenty-five dollars ($25.00) shall be approved by the Board.
+Non-budgeted Expenses: Any disbursement for any single non-budgeted item in excess of twenty-five dollars ($25.00) shall be approved by the Board.

-- Budgeted Expenses: The Board shall not authorize and no expenditures shall be incurred in excess of funds on hand, excepting where reimbursement is guaranteed.
+Budgeted Expenses: The Board shall not authorize and no expenditures shall be incurred in excess of funds on hand, excepting where reimbursement is guaranteed.

 Compensation: Any director or officer or employee of the Corporation is authorized to receive reasonable compensation from the Corporation for Services rendered to the Corporation when authorized by the Board of Directors.
 Such authorization shall, if at all, be made prior to the rendering of any services.
 No director of the Corporation may receive compensation merely for acting as a member or officer of the Board, provided however, that directors may be reimbursed for actual expenses incurred on behalf of the Corporation while serving the Corporation and carrying out his or her duties, as approved by the Board.
 Such reimbursement authorization shall, if at all, be made prior to incurring such expenses.

 Conflicts of Interest: No director or officer of the Corporation shall be interested in, directly or indirectly, any contract relating to the operation conducted by the Corporation, unless such contract is so authorized.
 The interested director shall not vote on any such contract, but his or her presence shall be counted for purposes of determining quorum.

 The fiscal year of the Corporation shall be from January 1 of each year through December 31 of the same year.

-Adopted this 14th day of August, 2007, by an affirmative vote of the Lettered Streets Neighborhood Association.
+Adopted this 10th day of April, 2007, by an affirmative vote of the Lettered Streets Neighborhood Association.